reshmabidikar/slate/source/includes/_admin.md

 ## Operational Apis

+These APIs invalidate caches and move a host in and out of the rotation

 ### Invalidate a specific cache, or invalidate all caches

 Invalidates a specified cache.
-Of no cache is specified, it invalidates all Kill Bill caches on the server.
+If no cache is specified, it invalidates all Kill Bill caches on the server.

 **HTTP Request**